mdovale/DeepFMKit/README.md

 Deep Frequency Modulation Interferometry (DFMI) is a laser-based metrology technique used for high-precision displacement sensing and absolute distance measurement.
 This toolkit, **DeepFMKit**, provides a complete software environment for researchers and engineers working with DFMI.

-It is designed to handle the entire experimental workflow, from simulating complex interferometric signals with realistic noise sources to performing robust, high-speed non-linear least squares (NLS) fits to extract physical parameters.
+It is designed to handle the entire experimental workflow, from simulating complex interferometric signals with realistic noise sources to performing robust high-speed DFMI-readout.
+For this purpose, it features two mathematical engines: non-linear least squares (NLS) fits acting on the frequency-domain, and an Extended Kalman Filter acting on the time-domain.

 ### Key Features